AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

 ~~~~~~~~

 As a foreword to the topic of pointers, it's important to keep in mind the fact
-that most situation that would require a pointer in C do not in Ada.
+that most situations that would require a pointer in C do not in Ada.
 In the
 vast majority of cases, indirect memory management can be hidden from the
 developer and thus saves from many potential errors.
 However, there are
 situation that do require the use of pointers, or said differently that require